Board of Trustees

 VICE-CHAIR, Board member since 2015-16

 Mark graduated from Northwestern University with a degree in economics.
 He is the President of the investment fund Goshawk Capital.
 He has Director, Audit, and Finance committee experience from his current and past involvement with ten corporate boards, including Washington Mutual, Primus Telecommunications, and YRC Worldwide.
 For Catlin Gabel, he has served on the Creative Arts Center, Finance, and Advancement committees.
 He is the parent of one current student at Catlin Gabel and one graduate.

 John graduated from Oregon State University with degrees in accounting and finance and a minor in computer science.
 He is the Chief Executive Officer and Chairman of Campbell Global, an investment advisor specializing in natural resource and forest investments, and is the Chairman of OneFortyOne Plantations, Pty, Ltd. in Australia.
 John served as a trustee at Catlin Gabel from 2000 to 2013, and during this period held the positions of Treasurer, Vice-chair, and Chair.
 John is a parent of two Catlin Gabel “lifer” graduates.

 SECRETARY, Board member since 2015-16

 Azin holds a BA in quantitative economics from Stanford University and an MBA from UCLA Anderson School of Management.
 A multi-linguist and advocate for world studies, Azin has hosted an international exchange student and currently serves as a member of Stanford’s Bing Overseas Advisory Council and Stanford’s Parents’ Advisory Board.
 She has served as a PFA Class Representative and a PFA Upper School Coordinator.
-Azin is the parent of two Catlin Gabel alumni and one current student.
+Azin is the parent of three Catlin Gabel alumni.